Punvireakroth/Web-Development-Progress/Git_and_GitHub_I/README.md

 - Be as clear as possible with your comments and make sure to be clear as to what to modify.

 - Look at the bigger picture and try to spot potential errors.
 Would the submitted code produce any obstacles if the project scales?

+## Delete Branches

+Once the code is merged it good to keep things organize.
+Thus it is a good idea to delete branches that already close which mean the code on that branches is already marged.